 Along with all the excitement of the carnival, the visit brought a major donation to the group homes: over the past several months, Trinity student and group member Farah Chaudhry raised funds independently for the children.
 Farah explained, “Over the course of these last two terms, I’ve been doing my own fundraiser: I did students’ eyebrows and collected the money from that, making it part of the funds I used to purchase the items.”
 She added that her family back home, aware of her passion, also helped.
 “My family also donated some money as their way of giving back to the community for Ramadan.
 They wanted to donate to the orphanage because they know how much I love coming here.”

 Farah ended up providing about $1,000 USD worth of materials, including diapers, detergent, toothbrushes and toothpaste, shampoos, hair accessories, garbage bags, and other consumables necessary to the homes’ operations.

 Director of the Catholic-run institution, Sister Zita Knight, expressed her gratitude for the interfaith effort, “I am so grateful.
 We are always in need of these items.
 May God bless them all.
 We see His hand working in this!”

 Farah added, “I feel great.
-They [the children at the homes] give back to me more that I could ever give them whenever I’m here.
-I feel like I’m getting more out of this than they are, because they don’t know how much being able to help them impacts me.
+They [the children at the homes] give back to me more than I could ever give them whenever I’m here.
+I feel like I’m getting more out of this than they are because they don’t know how much being able to help them impacts me.
 Their spirits are so great, it’s fantastic!”

 Each term, Kid Companions grows at Trinity as the word spreads among the small student body of the value students draw from this unique opportunity.
 The school could not be more proud of its medical students using their limited free time to put into practice the school’s mission of helping others and engaging with the local community on such a regular, intimate level.